cudail/sonic-robo-chat-2/README.md

 This mod reads commands from the file `[srb2_path]/luafiles/chat_commands.txt` and executes them.
 Each new line in the file is taken to be a single command.
 The mod reads the entire file at once, adds the commands to a queue, and then deletes the contents of the file.
 Commands consist of an all-caps command name followed by parameters which are delimited by `|` characters.
 Parameters are case sensitive.
 Generally command names are uppercase and parameters are lowercase.
 Commands and parameters are trimmed for spaces (but not other forms of whitespace) when parsed. `CHARACTER|sonic` and ` CHARACTER  |  sonic ` are equivalent.

+# Writing to the command file

+The mod attempts to read from the file `[srb2_path]/luafiles/chat_commands.txt` once every second.
+If it finds any non-empty lines it reads them into a queue and then wipes the file.
+If it finds nothing take in it won't bother trying to overwrite the command file.
+The reading in of commands and wiping of the file are two separate operations.
+They should happen immediately after each other, but it's possible that a command could be written to the file between the read and write operation, which means it would be missed.

+The Lua IO library that SRB2 exposes is very limited and cannot put a lock on a file, delete or rename a file.
+This means options for preventing missed commands are limited.
+As a way to minimise it I would suggest having the parser client that's writing to the command file not write commands immediately when they come in.
+Instead add them to a queue.
+Then periodically check if the command file is empty.
+If it is not empty then do not write to it and wait until the mod reads from it and wipes it.
+If it is empty then write all queued commands to it at once.

 # Input sanitisation

 There is no way to escape pipes or linebreaks for the command parser so any `|`, `\n` and `\r` characterts should be stripped from all user input.